Skip to main content

 1. What guideline type or method does your state use to calculate child support (for example, Income Shares Model, Percentage of Income Model, Melson Formula)?

-Except for unusual circumstances, only the income of the NCP is used in primary custody cases.
-Both parents' income is used in shared or divided custody cases.
-Alaska Civil Rule 90.3
+The NCP's income is used primary custody cases.
+Both parents' income is used in shared, divided or hybrid custody cases.
+Please refer to Alaska Civil Rule 90.3

 For Additional Information - exit disclaimer